phbui/norm-supervised-highway/README.md

 ## Results

 You can specify a directory for the results when you run the experiment scripts.
 The results generated for our paper are in the `results` directory.
-Generated plots will be written to the `analysis` directory by default.
+Generated plots will be written to the `results/plots` directory by default.

 ## License